 The Martian rock and dust Perseverance’s Sample Caching System collects could answer fundamental questions about the potential for life to exist beyond Earth.
 Two future missions currently under consideration by NASA, in collaboration with ESA (European Space Agency), will work together to get the samples to an orbiter for return to Earth.
 When they arrive on Earth, the Mars samples will undergo in-depth analysis by scientists around the world using equipment far too large to send to the Red Planet.

-Also future-leaning is the Ingenuity Mars Helicopter, which will remain attached to the belly of Perseverance for the flight to Mars and the first 60 or so days on the surface.
+Also, future-leaning is the Ingenuity Mars Helicopter, which will remain attached to the belly of Perseverance for the first several days on the surface.
 A technology demonstrator, Ingenuity's goal is a pure flight test – it carries no science instruments.

 Over 30 sols (31 Earth days), the helicopter will attempt up to five powered, controlled flights.
 The data acquired during these flight tests will help the next generation of Mars helicopters provide an aerial dimension to Mars explorations – potentially scouting for rovers and human crews, transporting small payloads, or investigating difficult-to-reach destinations.